Big Twelve Conference (Illinois): History

 The conference origins date back to 1925 with charter schools that included; Bloomington, Champaign, Danville, Stephen Decatur, Lincoln, Jacksonville, Mattoon, Pekin, Peoria Central, Peoria Manual, Springfield, and Urbana.
 Bloomington left the conference for a period between 1927 and 1932 and Jacksonville left permanently in 1932.
 Streator joined the league in 1932 and remained until 1958, the same year Pekin, Peoria Central and Peoria Manual departed.
 In 1983, the conference morphed again with the departure of Springfield High School and the addition of Champaign Centennial, Decatur Eisenhower, Decatur MacArthur, Normal Community, and Rantoul, bringing the total number of teams back to 12.

 The league transitioned into a two-division, East-West format with Centennial, Central, Danville, Mattoon, Rantoul and Urbana in the East and Bloomington, Decatur, Eisenhower, MacArthur, Lincoln, and Normal in the West.
 Lincoln left the conference in 1994, however, Normal Community West entered the league in 1995.
 Stephen Decatur closed in 1999, bringing membership down to eleven.
 Rantoul departed in 2004, Mattoon left in 2012 and both Decatur schools, Eisenhower and MacArthur followed suit in 2013.
 Mattoon joined the Apollo Conference in order to play schools of similar size and Eisenhower and MacArthur joined the Central State Eight Conference Both schools were the final two schools from Decatur that remained in the conference, and the member schools of the CS8 are mostly from the Springfield area.

 Starting with the 2014-2015 school year, four Peoria schools joined the Big Twelve, with the departure of the two Decatur schools.
 The four schools who joined are Manual High School, Peoria High School, Peoria Notre Dame High School, and Richwoods High School.

+As of today.
+Champaign Central, Danville, and Urbana are the only continuous members to have stayed in the conference since its inception.